Table of Contents

 S. Zurek, E-Magnetica.pl, CC-BY-4.0

 It should be noted that the absolute accuracy of the B measurement is not important, because the important information is the location of the zero crossing.
 Therefore, the B measurement can be optimised as a zero-detector.
-The zero crossing can be detected by several means as illustrated for sample (1) in a solenoid (2):37)
+The zero crossing can be detected by several means as illustrated for sample (item 1) in a solenoid (item 2):

-- Pair of fluxgate sensors (4) can be placed outside of the solenoid.
-The sensors should be configured to measure the radial field, making them a differential pair which will suppress effects of some external field.
-For best results the sensor should be placed near the centre of the solenoid, and the sample end should coincide with the location of the sensors.38)
+- Pair of fluxgate sensors (item 4) can be placed outside of the solenoid.
+The sensors should be configured to measure the radial field (green arrows), making them a differential pair which will suppress effects of some unwanted external far field.
+For best results the sensor should be placed near the centre of the solenoid, and the sample end should coincide with the location of the sensors.125)

 Saturation

-Practically sufficient level of saturation is obtained if increasing the saturating field by 50% does not increase the measured coercivity by more than 1%.
-The saturating field can be applied by an electromagnet (solenoid) or a permanent magnet.39)
+Practically sufficient level of magnetic saturation is obtained if increasing the saturating field by 50% does not increase the measured coercivity by more than 1%.
+The saturating field can be applied by an electromagnet (solenoid) or a permanent magnet with appropriate closure yokes if necessary.126)

-In commercial systems saturating soft magnetic materials is achieved typically with a field 140-450 kA/m,w hich can be obtained by DC current from a variable DC power source, or by pulse methods from a LC circuit.40)41) The saturating solenoid can be enclosed in a shielding box.42)43)
+In commercial systems saturating soft magnetic materials is achieved typically with a field 140-450 kA/m, which can be obtained by DC current from a variable DC power source, or by pulse methods from an LC circuit.127)128) The saturating solenoid can be enclosed in a shielding box.129)

 For physically large and electrically conductive samples there can be significant eddy currents and the saturating field should be applied for sufficient long time for these currents to die away and for the field to penetrate and to saturate also the inside of the sample.
-The standard IEC 60404-7 suggests that in some cases the saturation dwell time might be up to 20 seconds.44) The standard allows using permanent magnets as the source of magnetic field for saturation.
+The standard IEC 60404-7 suggests that in some cases the saturation dwell time might be up to 20 seconds, especially for thick or large samples.130) The standard allows using permanent magnets as the source of magnetic field for saturation.

 In hard ferromagnets